jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Today we don't work on the assembly line with bulky steam engines or massive presses.
 Much of industrial production is automated (or, sadly, outsourced).
 Today, most Westerners work in hospitals, construction sites, or especially in an office.
 With the power of modern software, we can now replace most managerial roles and let workers collaborate direcrlt.
 In short, mass-collaboration is to the Internet Age, what mass-production was to the Industrial Age.

 Today's excessive management is a unneeded holdover from an age gone by.
 It's out of habit that our workplaces over value control and delegation instead of contribution and collaboration.
 Discussing "gargabe problems" inside endless meetings is extremely common in most workplaces.
-Excessive management is rotting our economy from within.
+Micro-managing by excessive layers of management is rotting our economy from within.
 It turns leaders into gatekeepers who seek to control "access" to things like news services, retail stores, formal education, and especially the higher "management positions" of corporate employment.
 Today there's an entire class of middle-men, consultants, administrators, managers, and executives who don't know the skills of their industry like nursing, teaching, and (definitely not) cleaning.
 Their power is to manage an Industrial Age technology while putting gates up around workers and customers.

 In contrast, the Internet Age demands mass-collaboration.
 Computers and the internet let workers and/or customers coordinate with each other.
 This is sometimes called "Wikinomics."
 With hundreds of thousands of open-source projects online right now, open-source shows us how easy and effective this new way to work is.
 Open-source works by a community of a few, to a few hundred thousand people, working together on a core technology.
 Groups then use the core technology to create their own specialized products.